PRF Research Grant

 Within the funds provided, the college or school can provide an annual salary at the units’ current 0.50 FTE salary level.
 In addition, except for PRF awards to IUPUI, the student supported on the grant receives a remission of all tuition and fees except for the applicable graduate appointment fee, repair and rehabilitation fee, and any discipline specific differential fees.

-If a faculty member is unable to use a PRF Research Grant in the year it is awarded, and requests an initial one-year no-cost extension, EVPRP will discuss with the college/school the option of awarding that grant to another faculty member in the current year, with the potential of the academic unit making a priority allocation of a grant to the originally selected faculty member the next year.
+If a faculty member is unable to use a PRF Research Grant in the year it is awarded and requests a one-year no-cost extension before project initiation, the college/school should, in most circumstances, award that grant to another faculty member for the current year and commit a grant from the next year.

 Only Purdue University graduate students in good standing (minimum GPA = 3.0) working for the Ph.D. degree may be appointed as PRF Research Assistants.
 The student must have satisfied all the requirements of the graduate program to be recognized as a Ph.D. student (e.g. Ph.D. program qualifying requirements, etc., as appropriate) and be actively working on their Ph.D. research (e.g. registered for credit in a departmental 699 graduate research course).
 With the consent of the department head, substitution of one eligible Ph.D. graduate student for another eligible Ph.D. graduate student may occur at any time at the discretion of the faculty grant recipient.